Home

 In other words, it is essential that each person respects the other person enough to let them have their own opinions.
 Of course, any time those "opinions" include violent or abusive actions, they are no longer acceptable in a healthy relationship.
 Remember, you're not going to agree on things all the time.

-Try to Compromise
+Try To Compromise

 In short, one of the most valuable characteristics of healthy relationships is the ability to compromise.
 Most couples have one person who likes time alone more than the other.